 Conjunctivitis with atopic dermatitis

 Commonly called "atopic keratoconjunctivitis," this condition is a notorious cause of severe eye changes, particularly in young adults.
 Atopic keratoconjunctivitis implies inflammation of both the conjunctiva and cornea.
 "Kerato" means pertaining to the cornea.
-This form of conjunctivitis usually affects adolescent boys (three times more frequently than females and may begin in late adolescence.
+This form of conjunctivitis usually affects males 3 times more frequently than females and may begin in late adolescence.
 It's peak incidence is in males aged 30 to 50.
 It is more common in those who had atopic dermatitis in early childhood.
 The condition is characterized by intensely itchy, red areas that appear on the eyelids.
 A heavy discharge from the eyes can occur, and the skin of the eyelid may show scales and crusts.
 In severe cases, the eyes become sensitive to light, and the eyelids noticeably thicken.
 If managed poorly, there can be permanent scarring of the cornea due to chronic rubbing and scratching of the eyes.
 This scarring can cause visual changes.